-The Japanese aesthetic of imperfection and simplicity is expressed in the use of industrial style sink faucets and raw plumbing pipes.
+The Japanese aesthetic of imperfection, expressed by industrial sink faucets and raw plumbing pipes.

 Raw copper plumbing pipes and valves, and industrial style sink faucets are a look sometimes embraced by avant garde architects.
 I adore my sink jewelry but piping has its own kind of graceful beauty that I also could easily live with in the right space.
 The Japanese put a name to the look – wabi-sabi – which is a bit of a catchall but then, so is “rustic.”
 In Africa and Asia, where sink fixtures can be affected by tropical weather, industrial style sink faucets are a practical approach often paired with concrete sinks.
 In the U.S. it becomes more of a style statement that gets greatest traction in mudrooms and greenhouses.
 Traditional Moroccan copper bathroom sink fixtures [top] fall into this category and, indeed, are paired with a poured concrete sink in this bathroom.
 In Moroccan homes, concrete is a more affordable alternative to traditional tadelakt, or plaster.